Pinoy desserts 2.0!

 Taho Gelato – Bono Artisanal Gelato

-Bono Artisanal Gelato never fails to amaze us with their unique concoctions of gelato, and one of those is their Taho Gelato – infused with soy milk, sago pearls and coco syrup.
-Taste it for yourself and be amazed.
+Bono Artisanal Gelato never fails to amaze us with their unique gelato concoctions, and one of those is their Taho Gelato that’s infused with soy milk, sago pearls, and coco syrup.
+Taste it for yourself and be wowed.